pelican-eggs/games-standalone/venice_unleashed/README.md

 In most cases, joining the server is as easy as finding it in the server list and clicking connect.

-However, **if you are connecting to a server on your LAN**, the server browser will try to connect you to your public IP address, which will not work.
+However, **if you are connecting to a server on your LAN from a different subnet**, the server browser will try to connect you to your public IP address, which will not work.
 Unfortunately, VU does not support directly connecting to an IP address; you must connect through their backend via the server's GUID.
 The following is a workaround for this issue:

 1. Configure the "[Host] Join Host" Startup Variable.
 The domain you set will be what the VU server list provides as the connection address to clients.
 If you only want LAN connections, a fake domain like `myvuserver.com` is fine.
 2. Do ***one*** of the following: